rrthomas/nancy/README.md

                     dependencies are newer than the current file --delete          delete files and directories in the output tree that are not written
+  --jobs JOBS       number of parallel tasks to run at the same time [default
-  --version         show program's version number and exit
+                    is number of CPU cores, currently 4] --version         show program's version number and exit

 The INPUT-PATH is a ':'-separated list; the inputs are merged